Background pattern

 • Panic attacks

-Reporting of side effects:
+Reporting of Adverse Effects:

-5. Conservation of Viaflo Hartmann (Ringer Lactate)
+5. Storage of Viaflo Hartmann (Ringer Lactate)

-Keep this medication out of the sight and reach of children.
+Keep this medicine out of the sight and reach of children.

 250 ml bag: Do not store at a temperature above 30°C

-500 and 1000 ml bags: No special storage conditions are required.
+500 and 1000 ml bags: no special storage conditions are required.

-Do not receive Viaflo Hartmann (Ringer lactate) if there are particles floating in the solution or if the container is damaged in any way.
+You should not receive Viaflo Hartmann (Ringer lactate) if there are particles floating in the solution or if the container is damaged in any way.

 Composition of Viaflo Hartmann (Ringer lactate)

-The active principles are:
+The active ingredients are:

 • Sodium chloride: 6.00 g per liter